15 Top Things to Do on Oahu | Hawaii Famous Landmarks

 Read How to Get Around in Hawaii

-Where to stay on Oahu
+Where to stay in Hawaii, Oahu

 Hilton Hawaiian Village.
 Luxury.
 Large resort with spacious luxury rooms and gorgeous high-rise views, a private lagoon and free Friday fireworks.
 The man-made lagoon is an easy and safe experience for children and is next to the beach.